Devasy23/FaceRec/README.md

 # Face Recognition Project

-This project uses Flask, FastAPI and DeepFace to create a Face recognition system.
+This project uses Flask, FastAPI,DeepFace and MongoDB to create a Face recognition system.
 It allows users to register face with associated metadata, update their information and also can delete their data.

 ### Get started